-The department has increased the promotion of Virginia's agriculture internationally, and a presence is established through market representation contracts in Canada, India, China, Latin America, and the European Union.
+The department has increased the promotion of Virginia's agriculture internationally, and a presence is established through market representation contracts in Canada, India, China, Latin America, United Arab Emirates, Southeast Asia, and the European Union.
 This facilitates interactions between Virginia's producers and international buyers for commodities, specialty foods and wine, and wood products.

-In 2012 General Assembly authorized the Governor's Agriculture and Forestry Industries Development Fund to attract economic development projects involving agriculture and forestry operations to locate in Virginia.
+The Governor's Agriculture and Forestry Industries Development Fund attracts economic development projects involving agriculture and forestry operations to locate or expand in Virginia.
 The fund is an important tool in growing the Commonwealth's agriculture and forestry sector and helping to make Virginia a leading exporter of agricultural and forest products.

-Significant performance indicators are listed below, including those designated as key measures (indicated by an asterisk).
+Significant performance indicators are listed below.